 However, unlike energy drinks that have a set composition unique to the brand, powdered coffee can be fully black or pre-mixed with sugar and creamer, which allows for more options.

-This isn’t to say that you can’t further customize your powdered energy drink by adding more sugar, but I personally don’t see the point as energy drinks are generally already made with enough flavor.
+This isn’t to say that you can’t further customise your powdered energy drink by adding more sugar, but I personally don’t see the point as energy drinks are generally already made with enough flavour.

 Energy Drinks vs Coffee Ingredients

-Between coffee and energy drinks, they’re pretty much the same in terms of the amount of caffeine in one serving.
+Coffee and energy drinks are pretty much the same in terms of the amount of caffeine in one serving.
 In fact, it’s shown that energy drinks can contain less caffeine than coffee.

 However, the caffeine content in energy drinks may vary largely depending on the brand.

-For example, one of my favorite energy drinks, REIZE, only contains 50mg of caffeine per sachet, while on the other end of the spectrum, Bang Energy Drink contains 300mg of caffeine.
+For example, one of my favourite energy drinks, REIZE, only contains 50mg of caffeine per sachet, while on the other end of the spectrum, Bang Energy Drink contains 300mg of caffeine.